Dripdrop12/ipardalis/content/purchase_a_cham.md

-title = "How do I purchase a Panther Chameleon?" header_title = "How do I purchase a chameleon?" description = "iPardalis' guide to purchasing Panther Chameleons in the United States with links to more than 2 dozen different breeders' websites and facebook pages" keywords = ["purchase a panther chameleon", "Top 5 Panther Chameleon Breeders", "Is it possible to buy a chameleon", "How do you get a chameleon as a pet", "What do I need to know before buying a chameleon", "what are red flags in a chameleon breeder"]
+title = "How do I purchase a Panther Chameleon?" header_title = "How do I purchase a chameleon?" description = "iPardalis' guide to purchasing Panther Chameleons in the United States with links to more than 2 dozen different breeders' websites and facebook pages" keywords = ["Where do you buy a chameleon", "purchase a panther chameleon", "Top 5 Panther Chameleon Breeders", "Is it possible to buy a chameleon", "How do you get a chameleon as a pet", "What do I need to know before buying a chameleon", "what are red flags in a chameleon breeder", "panther for sale", "panther animal for sale", "baby panther for sale", "pet panther for sale", "how much is a baby panther", "panther for sale near me", "where to buy a panther"]
 +++

 # How do I purchase a chameleon?